Ensure inclusive teaching and learning: Moderating behaviour and language in online environments

 • Microaggression

-• Micro-inequity
+• Micro-inequity.

 External sources of further information and support

-Further Brookes resources
+Further Oxford Brookes resources

-Live now:
+Live now

-Coming up:
+Coming up

 • 'Conversations on Race, Racism and Anti-Racism’, a series of weekly webinars in Semester 1 and 2 are being organised by the Anti-Racism Action Group.
 These short sessions led by a range of Brookes colleagues will be useful for awareness, support and confidence for teaching staff.